Why Your Business Needs Interim Financial Statements

 • Use your records to capture the value of any equity that owners have invested in the business over time for the equity category labeled “Paid-In Capital.”

-• Use your records, including personal tax returns, to capture the value of any profits you have transferred out of the business to owners over time.
+• Use your records, including personal tax returns, to capture the value of any profits you’ve transferred out of the business to owners over time.
 List this under the equity category labeled “Dividends/Distributions.”
-If your business operates as sole proprietors and files under Schedule C of Form 1040, all profits earned are assumed to have been distributed to you, the owner, each year.
+If your business operates as a sole proprietors and files under Schedule C of Form 1040, all profits earned are assumed to have been distributed to you, the owner, each year.

-• You may need to make some adjustments to the numbers you have reported to ensure that you total assets less your total liabilities equals your total equity.
+• You may need to adjust the numbers you’ve reported to ensure your total equity is equal to your total assets minus your total liabilities.

 Pursuit has small business resources that can help

-When you’re able to produce P&Ls and balance sheet statements quickly, you’ll have a much better sense of your business’s financial picture.
-You’ll also have the information you need to seek additional funding, such as a loan through Pursuit.
-Whether you need additional business resources to help your business grow, or funding to help you take that next step, contact us today to see how we can help.
+When you can produce interim financial statements quickly, you’ll have a much better sense of your business’s financial picture.
+You’ll also have the information you need to seek additional funding, like a business loan through Pursuit.
+Whether you need additional business resources to help your business grow, or funding to help you take that next step, contact us today to see how we can work together.

 Give your business a boost!